Mista-Log/Restframework/README.md

 ## Getting started
 First you will need to clone down the first module.

 1) Create a new directory on your local machine.
-I have called mine drf_course.
+I have called mine Restframework.
 This is your 'root directory'.

 2) Open a terminal and cd into the root directory.